thaistamae/dog-crush/README.md

 # Dog Crush

-This game was inspired by games like Candy Crush and Bejeweled, that I used to when I was youger.
+This game was inspired by games like Candy Crush and Bejeweled, that I used play to when I was youger.
 To develop it, I put into practice my knowledge acquired after two weeks in Ironhack WebDev Bootcamp.

 ## About the game